zix99/bitdo2/README.md

 Uses *Sequelize* to write to DB, so can use any database it supports (mysql, postgres, etc)

+# Plugins

+There are two abstracted parts of bitdo2 that support plugins: *exchanges* and *plugins*

+## Exchanges

+Although bitdo2 comes with a set of exchanges builtin (though internally, they're just plugins), you can extend this by creating a global package (or installing a global package) with the name `bitdo-exchange-XXX`, where `XXX` is the name of your exchange.

+When loading, bitdo will search for a local exchange first, and if one is not found, will check the global packages.

+If you want to implement a new exchange, look at the [plugin constract](exchanges/index.js) for required methods and contracts.

+## Plugins

+Some pieces of bitdo use plugins to extend the application without needing to pull the dependencies into the main app.

+Similar to the exchange, these plugins will first be loaded internally, and then searched for in the global node modules with the pattern `bitdo-plugin-XXX`.

+To develop a plugin look at [plugin contract](plugins/index.js)

 # License

 Copyright (c) 2017 Christopher LaPointe